 Don’t be daunted trying to define yourself.
 Do a self-assessment for your career.
 Think about what makes you good at what you do.
 For example, are you resourceful, someone who can think outside the box and find a solution no matter the limitations?
 Or are you a hard worker, giving that 110% effort every day?
 Are you a team player, someone who sees teamwork as essential to a successful organization?
 These are categories of attitudes toward work that make up a personal philosophy.
 Other categories include creativity, learning from failure or mistakes, being a visionary, dedication to helping or serving, motivation, being adaptable to new or constantly changing circumstances, ability to balance, thriving on uniqueness, being focused, or providing strong leadership.

 No one is just one of these categories.
 Mix and match and come up with your work ethics and attitudes to create your unique personal statement.

 How to Prepare

 To prepare your answer for a specific interview, start by researching the mission statement of the company you're interviewing with.
 This statement should be available on the company’s website.
 Learn about the goals and means of the company.
 Research its market niche.
 Understand its risks, demands, and competition.
 And then define how your philosophy will help that company in its goals.

 If you have any network connections at the company, you can also set up an informational interview to learn about the workplace culture.

 It may help to review some of the theorists who have shaped current practices in your field, but it is acceptable to mention that you are eclectic in your approach, tailoring your actions based on the situation.
 Just make sure you can describe the specific approaches you most often take to back up your answers.

 When asking follow-up questions, interviewers may ask for examples of how you have applied your philosophy.
-So be ready to describe specific situations, actions you took, and the positive results you generated through your approach.
+So be ready to describe specific situations, the actions you took, and the positive results you generated through your approach.